referrerpolicy=no-referrer-when-downgrade

 135

-136 /// Stores the origin address (initator of the call stack) into the supplied buffer.
+136 /// Stores the address of the caller into the supplied buffer.

 137 ///